 “We are so happy to see the positive impact that little Shane has had on so many people across the world,” Dan said.
 “More importantly — and Jenna and I talk about this often — it has raised awareness for anencephaly worldwide.”

 The news of birth defect is a terrible thing for parents to endure.
-At Oshman & Mirisola, we are attorneys who help New York and New Jersey families when a defect is caused by pharmaceutical drugs or medical negligence.
+At The Oshman Firm, we are attorneys who help New York and New Jersey families when a defect is caused by pharmaceutical drugs or medical negligence.
 Don’t go through it alone.
-If you or someone you love needs support for a case concerning birth defect, let us at Oshman & Mirisola help.
+If you or someone you love needs support for a case concerning birth defect, let us at The Oshman Firm help.
 Call us at 212.233.2100 or fill out the form on the right side of this page.

 image credit: Prayers for Shane